jphamgithub/a_path_to_everything/README.md

 "Smart people learn from their mistakes.
 Geniuses learn from other's mistakes.
 Reading is the most efficient portal to genius." -Possibly me/ but maybe someone else!
 I don't know who said it first!

 Now on to reading...

-# a_path_to_everything
-The best advice is advice from 1,000+ people, sprinkled with common sense, and your own experience.
-Here I have tried to collect the 1,000+ influences in my life that have served me well from finance to tech to mindset.

-# Life Advice for Tech, Fitness, Finance, and more.

-Welcome to my repository where I share my insights and advice on breaking into the tech industry, leveraging apps for efficiency, staying fit, and managing finances.

-The worst thing in life is having no money, no friends, no family, and no purpose.
-It also kind of sucks to have just one of those things.
-So be balanced and do it all.
-One baby step at a time.

-But again, combine this with 999 other people's advice and sprinkle in your own life experience.
-Fork this.
-Make a merge request.
-Add more!

 # Table of Contents
 1. [How to Read](#how-to-read)